 February 29 – Today is leap day, an artifact that dates back to 46 BC when Julius Caesar took the advice of an Alexandrian astronomer.
 That astronomer, Sosigenes, knew from Egyptian experience that the solar year was about 365.25 days in length.
 So to account for that residual quarter of a day, an extra day—leap day—was added to the calendar every four years.

-This calendar is adapted from “Skylog,” a regular feature appearing in Natural History magazine written by Joe Rao since 1995.
+By Farmers’ Almanac Astronomer Joe Rao.
+This calendar is adapted from “Skylog,” a regular feature appearing in Natural History magazine written by Mr. Rao since 1995.

 Disclosure: We are a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.